 - Black cardstock

-- Silhouette machine (**If you don’t have a Silhouette machine, read below to find out how you can replicate this look with a printer, a pencil, and scissors.)
+- Silhouette machine or Cricut machine (**If you don’t have a cutting machine, read below to find out how you can replicate this look with a printer, a pencil, and scissors.)

 - Mod Podge Dishwasher Safe Waterproof Sealer